Matilde Montoya: Biography

 Matilde Montoya was the second daughter of Soledad Lafragua and José María Montoya; however, she was educated as though she were an only child, due to the death of her sister.
 From a very early age, Matilde began to show interest in studying, thanks to the support and the lessons that her mother gave her.
 She completed her primary education at the age of 12, but was much too young to enter higher education.
 She was encouraged by her family (though mostly by her mother), to study gynecology and obstetrics.
-After the death of her father, Matilde enrolled in the School for Obstetrics and Midwifery.
-The school was affiliated with the National School of Medicine, and she practiced in the hospital in San Andrés.
-She was later obligated to abandon this career, due to the economic troubles that faced her family.
-She then opted to join the School of Midwives and Obstetrics in the House of Maternity, located in the streets of Revillagigedo.
+Her family, particularly her mother, supported her decision to pursue a career in obstetrics and gynecology.
+Matilde enrolled in the School for Obstetrics and Midwifery following the loss of her father.
+She worked at the San Andrés hospital and the school was associated with the National School of Medicine.
+Later on, her family's financial difficulties forced her to give up on this career.
+She then made the decision to enroll at the House of Maternity's School of Midwives and Obstetrics, which is located in the streets of Revillagigedo.

 Medical education

 At the age of 16, Montoya received the title of midwife, mostly practicing in Puebla, until she was 18 years old.
 She worked, in her beginnings, as an auxiliary of surgery under the tutelage of doctors Luis Muñoz and Manuel Soriano.
 Some doctors led a campaign against her, calling her a Freemason and Protestant.
 In Puebla, she applied to the School of Medicine, presenting her thesis of her professional record.
 She fulfilled the requisites for chemistry, physics, zoology, and botany, with which she passed the entrance exam.
 In 1882, she was accepted into the School of Medicine in Mexico City.
 Matilde Montoya graduated from the obstetrics program at the School of Medicine having passed her examinations in the fields of medicine, surgery and obstetrics.

 When she received her M.D. degree from the Escuela de Medicina de México in 1887, today Facultad de Medicina (College of Medicine) of the National Autonomous University of Mexico, President Diaz and his wife appeared in person to congratulate her.
 The Secretario de Gobernación (Secretary of the Interior) declared her doctor of surgery and obstetrics.
 Matilde Montoya became Mexico's first certified female doctor.
 Although, people tried to challenge the accreditation of her studies at the National Faculty of Medicine despite her exceptional grades.
 As a woman, Montoya faced prejudice upon entering the medical profession that went against social norms.
+It caused a range of responses from the public at the time, from those who acknowledged and celebrated her work and saw it as a starting point for changing the status of women in society to those who questioned the reliability of their efforts, claiming that it was not "natural" for a woman to have a career that did not align with her sex.
 However, Montoya's achievements were an accomplishment for women as an effort to increase their participation in the traditionally male-dominated field of medicine.